 IMPORTED PORTFOLIO OVERVIEW

-Maze Row imports five wines from Jermann, including four of the estate’s emblematic whites - notably the watershed Vintage Tunina and the culty Dreams.
+Maze Row imports six wines from Jermann, including five of the estate’s emblematic whites - notably the watershed Vintage Tunina and the culty Dreams.

 Venezia Giulia IGT ‘Vintage Tunina’

 Venezia Giulia IGT ‘Dreams’

 Venezia Giulia IGT ‘Vinnae’ Ribolla Gialla